gin/audit-checklist/ref/rajeev.md

 42. **Costly operations inside a loop**: Operations such as state variable updates (use SSTOREs) inside a loop cost a lot of gas, are expensive and may lead to out-of-gas errors.
 Optimizations using local variables are preferred. (see [here](https://github.com/crytic/slither/wiki/Detector-Documentation#costly-operations-inside-a-loop))

-43. **Calls inside a loop: **Calls to external contracts inside a loop are dangerous (especially if the loop index can be user-controlled) because it could lead to DoS if one of the calls reverts or execution runs out of gas.
+43. **Calls inside a loop**: Calls to external contracts inside a loop are dangerous (especially if the loop index can be user-controlled) because it could lead to DoS if one of the calls reverts or execution runs out of gas.
 Avoid calls within loops, check that loop index cannot be user-controlled or is bounded. (see [here](https://swcregistry.io/docs/SWC-113))

 44. **DoS with block gas limit**: Programming patterns such as looping over arrays of unknown size may lead to DoS when the gas cost of execution exceeds the block gas limit. (see [here](https://swcregistry.io/docs/SWC-128))